 1948 – The College of Liberal Arts relocates to Commonwealth Avenue.
 The James Geddes, Jr. Modern Language Study is installed in the new building.

 1956 – The Geddes Room is described in a university bulletin as a “listening center.”

-1961 – The Geddes Language Laboratory, with forty-two open-reel tape stations and a central control console, funded partly by federal grants promoting language study, opens on the third floor of the CLA (later CAS) building.
+1961 – The Geddes Language Laboratory, with forty-two open-reel tape stations and a central control console, funded partly by federal grants promoting language study, opens on the third floor of 685 Commonwealth Avenue, then known as CBA (College of Business Administration), the current CAS building.

 1980 to 1993 – The Geddes Center adds infrastructure and hardware to support significant increases in video taping, editing, library, satellite transmission, group viewings and assignments.
 Its user-base broadens to include dozens of non-language media-using departments who are drawn to the Center by its service orientation and the diverse charms of its staff.